-In its Consolidated Investment Pool, as part of its endowment assets, the university has investments in one hundred eight limited partnerships, limited companies, corporations, and limited liability corporations (LLCs).
+Across its invested capital base, which includes the Consolidated Investment Pool, separate endowments, and trusts, the university has investments in one hundred eighteen limited partnerships, limited companies, trusts, corporations, and limited liability corporations (LLCs).

-The estimated fair value of these assets is \$582,496,130.50 at June 30, 2019.
+The estimated fair value of these assets is \$597,296,043.03 at June 30, 2021, and the book value, \$495,572,967.48.